tsb99x/perfeo/README.md

 # Perfeo

-Project to store sample implementations of HTTP web servers.
+Directory of sample HTTP web server implementations.
+Each implementation is compliant with the general API specification.

 ## API specification

-Each server should fully implement following specification:

 - Healthcheck PING/PONG route.

     `GET localhost:8080/ping -> 200 PONG`

 - Database (MongoDB) insert route.

     `POST {"sample":"json"} localhost:8080/ -> 200 OK`

+    `POST {"broken...json"} localhost:8080/ -> 400 BAD_REQUEST`

+    `POST {"sample":"json"} localhost:8080/ -> 500 INTERNAL_SERVER_ERROR`

 ## Packaging

-Source code must be built and run in container.
+Source code is to be built and run in a container (Docker).
-Docker is selected format of containerization.
+To start default benchmarking suite, use `docker-compose up`.
+To start only API part, use `docker-compose up api`.
-Healthchecks implemented in each of container.
+Health checks implemented in each container as a convenience for chained launch.

 ## Benchmarking

-Benchmarking is done with [wrk](https://github.com/wg/wrk) utility.
+Benchmarking is done by [wrk](https://github.com/wg/wrk) utility, wrapped in [williamyeh/wrk](https://hub.docker.com/r/williamyeh/wrk/) image.
-Utility launched after DB and API to ensure successful launch.
+Utility launched after DB and API by default.
-Standard settings are used and can be found in `wrk/Dockerfile`.
+Tread/connection settings can be found in `wrk/Dockerfile`.